 Web site: perego.com

-The Peg Perego Prima Pappa high chair had been a best selling high chair for years, but its day has come and gone.
+The Peg Perego Prima Pappa high chair had been a best selling high chair for years (sold in several iterations including the Best, the Diner and the Zero 3), but its day has come and gone.
 Sure, it looks stylish and features a four-position reclining seat, seven height adjustments, a dishwasher-safe dinner tray, five-point restraint and compact fold.
 And the fabrics!
 Tre chic!

-The Zero 3 is the newest version of the Prima Pappa.
-This chair features a reclining seat (four positions), seven height adjustments, vinyl pad, simple wheels, easy fold, adjustable footrest, and the ability to store the tray on the back.
+The Zero 3 (pictured above and directly below) is the newest version of the Prima Pappa.
+Besides the features above, his chair also has a vinyl pad, simple wheels, easy fold, adjustable footrest, and the ability to store the tray on the back.
 Price: $200.

 Perhaps the best thing about the Pappa high chair is how it looks—the fabrics are gorgeous.
 And this chair is made in Italy (and your only option if you want to avoid Chinese-made high chairs, which is basically everything else on the market).
 But when you actually use the chair, the design flaws (it lacks a compact fold, the tray is sticky and tough to remove with one hand, lack of cleanability, etc.) quickly outweigh how pretty it looks.
 As one mom summed it up in an online review: “this chair should only be sold together with a 2000 psi power washer!”

 The pricey Tatamia ($400) is billed as a “multi-purpose baby seat“ since it also functions as a swing and bouncer.
-Given the high price, reader feedback on this model has been thin, but in general, the few who have it, like it.
+Given the high price, reader feedback on this model is mostly positive.
 In contrast to the Prima Pappa, the Tatamia is easy to clean.
 And fans like the multi-function swing/bouncer plus the compact fold.
 On the other hand, critics say this chair has a steep learning curve—the directions to convert functions are complicated, etc. Other negatives: the Tatamia’s large base takes up a lot of space and the swing motion can trap a baby’s arm, creating a safety hazard.
-New for 2016: a dark gray base option.

-The newest Perego high chair is the Siesta.
-Billed as a “multi-function, ultra-compact” model, the Siesta has nine height positions and a full recline.
+The Siesta, billed as a “multi-function, ultra-compact” model, has nine height positions a five-position full recline and three-position footrest.
 We liked the hi-tech “eco-leather” covering, which should be easy to clean.
 The Siesta also includes a dishwasher safe tray, wheels that have a unique “stop and go” break system and a storage net on the back.
 When folded it measures just 11.8″.
 That is a bit wider than the 9″ depth of the Graco Contempo when folded, but overall, impressive.